wp-plugins/mobile-smart/readme.txt

 == Description ==

-Mobile Smart (http://www.mobile-smart.co.uk/), using detection from the MobileESP project (http://www.mobileesp.com) allows the following:
+Mobile Smart (http://www.mobile-smart.co.uk/), using trusty detection from the MobileESP project (http://www.mobileesp.com) allows the following:

 * Switch your theme to a mobile-ready theme if a mobile device is detected (you can now enable/disable iPad/tablets)
 * Manual Switcher - to allow your user to manually switch between desktop and mobile versions.
 Available in 3 versions: widget, option to automatically insert into footer, or template tag.